 At the same time that we work to survive this pandemic, we are preparing for the future as well, preparing for a time in the future of higher productivity.
 I am working on and practicing evangelism and gospel sharing techniques, including creating spesific educational resources to help me explain these concepts with students, including their own religious practices, which all too often, even fluent thai english speakers are not able to talk about in english.
 Last night, Fang and I were talking about mid life crisis and why neither of us have had one, and we agree that because we don't do things like the world or chase the same things that the world chases, a house, a car, other things that rack up debt, we have been able to get through this pandemic without serious loss, and have even been able to build (though at a slower pace than wanted), and our focus has been on the end goal, God recieving glory from Thais in nst, not on things that do not last.
 There are all kinds of things we do to gain opportunity with people, so we can share God's truth with them, no matter if its baking bread every morning, or making furnature with the neighbors tree, but our focus is never on these material things we deal with, which is why we can be content whereever God puts us.
 Stress is way too common in our house, but no matter what happens, we have a lasting joy that sustains us.
 Thankyou to everyone who prays for us and supports us, thankyou for walking with us.

-My name is Kaison, my wife is Kritti, and my newborn son is Calvin, we are a missionary family living in Nakhon si thammarat Thailand for the longhaul.
+My name is Kaison, my wife is Kritti, our children are Calvin and Abigail, we are a missionary family living in Nakhon si thammarat Thailand for the longhaul.
 I want to start blogging regularly but pretty sure the posts will be pretty random about things i think are not being covered at all, or family related updates.
 So follow along and leave a comment, i love comments, thankyou.